bendavieshe3/meteor-c9-patch/README.md

 Tested and created for Meteor 0.5.6

-Patch was derived from the Diff published by actmp (at http://c9install.meteor.com/install.html)
+Patch was derived from the Diff published by acemtp (at http://c9install.meteor.com/install.html)

 Instructions
 ------------